 1910 - 1961

-Though he did not arrive in the U.S. until he was 13 and died at the age of 51, Finnish immigrant Saarinen was a prolific architect who helped shape the American built environment through his designs for national memorials, airport terminals, and corporate campuses.
+Though he did not arrive in the United States until he was 13, and died at the age of 51, Finnish immigrant Saarinen was a prolific architect who helped shape the American built environment through his designs for national memorials, airport terminals, and corporate campuses.

 Saarinen, whose father was architect Eliel Saarinen, studied sculpture in Paris and graduated from the Yale School of Architecture in 1934.
-He became a naturalized citizen of the U.S. in 1940 and was recruited to the Office of Strategic Services (precursor to the CIA) where he completed designs for the Situation Room in the White House and manuals for disarming enemy bombs.
+He became a naturalized U.S. citizen in 1940 and was recruited to the Office of Strategic Services (precursor to the CIA), where he completed designs for the Situation Room in the White House and manuals for disarming enemy bombs.
 Many of his materials explorations for the government would be incorporated into later design work, including the use of Cor-ten steel and thin-shell construction.